 A complete physical exam begins with inspection of the patient standing upright facing away from the examiner.
 Scapular prominence, waist crease asymmetry and arm-side space can be observed.
 From a lateral view, the hypokyphosis of the thoracic spine can also be noted.
 Shoulder asymmetry, trunk shift and pelvic asymmetry can be observed and palpated.
 During the examination, it is important to identify a potential leg length discrepancy that can mimic scoliosis.
 If leg length difference is noted, the examiner can place a block under the shorter leg to assess if the curve corrects.

 The Adam’s forward bending test is an easy screening test.
 It is performed by having the patient lock his or her knees in extension and attempt to bend forward and touch toes.
 The patient is then observed from behind, to note the presence of an asymmetries of the rib cage and shoulder blades.
 Any rib prominence should be measured using a scoliometer (Figure 3).
 A rib prominence deformity greater than 7 degrees should prompt an evaluation by a pediatric spine specialist.
 As a rule of thumb, 7 degrees of prominence on Adam’s forward bending test corresponds curve measuring about 10 to 20 degrees on x-ray.

 There are important radiographic parameters to help with diagnosis and management of adolescent idiopathic scoliosis:

-- Cobb angle: Angle between intersecting lines drawn perpendicular to the top of the end vertebra and the bottom of the end vertebra (see Figure 1).
+- Cobb angle: The angle between intersecting lines drawn perpendicular to the two end vertebrae (see Figure 1).